-If you’re stuck for ideas please take a look around the website as you’ll find a detailed list of my favourite places which might give you inspiration for planning your itinerary.
-It gets updated regularly so don’t forget to check back often for new guides and articles.
+If you’re stuck for ideas please take a look around this website as you’ll find a detailed list of recommended attractions that might give you inspiration for planning your itinerary.

 P.S.
 If you want to discover a few tips about saving money when travelling in Scotland take a look at my article on How to Travel Scotland on a Budget.